Nisar Khuhro

-Senator Nisar Ahmad Khuhro (نثار احمد کھوڑو) is a Pakistani politician from Sindh, currently serving as a member of the Senate of Pakistan since March 2022.
+Senator Nisar Ahmad Khuhro (سينيٽر نثار احمد کھڙو;نثار احمد کھوڑو) is a Pakistani politician from Sindh, currently serving as a member of the Senate of Pakistan since March 2022.
 He is also the President of the Sindh chapter of the Pakistan Peoples Party (PPP).

 Early life and family

 Born on 22 September 1950 in Larkana, Sindh, Khuro received his primary education from Pilot Secondary School in Larkana, completed his Intermediate studies at D. J. Sindh Government Science College in Karachi, and graduated from Karachi university.
 He also pursued vocational education in Frankfurt, Germany.

 His daughter, Nida Khuhro, is a member of the Provincial Assembly of Sindh.

 Political career

 Khuhro is the Provincial President of Pakistan Peoples Party's Sindh chapter since October 2016.

 He also served as the Advisor of Chief Minister of Sindh on Works and Services and also on Universities and Boards with the status of a Provincial Minister from August 2019 to August 2021 holding additional charge of the Pro-Chancellor of all public universities in Sindh.

 He has served as the Senior Minister of Sindh on Education and Provincial Minister of Sindh on Parliamentary Affairs and Food from 2013 to 2016 and 2016 till 2018.

 Khuhro was the Speaker of the Provincial Assembly of Sindh from 2008 till 2013.

 He was the Leader of Opposition in the Provincial Assembly of Sindh twice from 1997 till 1999 and again from 2002 till 2007.

 Nisar was the Provincial Minister of Sindh for Planning and Development from 1993 to 1996.

 From 1990 till 1993 he was the Deputy Leader of the Opposition in Provincial Assembly of Sindh, serving as deputy of Syed Qaim Ali Shah who was the Leader of Opposition Sindh at that time.

 Nisar remained a Member of the Provincial Assembly of Sindh continuously from 1988 till 2018 representing Larkana.

 In 2016, he moved the Sindh Hindu Marriage Bill which was later passed to become the first Hindu marriage act in Pakistan.

 On 9 March 2022, Nisar Khuhro was elected as a member of the Senate of Pakistan on the seat vacated by former PTI senator Faisal Vawda.